agda/agda/doc/user-manual/tools/package-system.rst

 Example: Using the standard library
 -----------------------------------

-Before we go into details, here is a quick info for the impatient how to tell Agda about the location of the standard library, using the library management system.
+Before we go into details, here is some quick information for the impatient on how to tell Agda about the location of the standard library, using the library management system.

-Assume you have downloaded the standard library into a directory which we will refer to by ``AGDA_STDLIB`` (absolute path).
+Let's assume you have downloaded the standard library into a directory which we will refer to by ``AGDA_STDLIB`` (as an absolute path).
 A library file ``standard-library.agda-lib`` should exist in this directory, with the following content: